Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Raiders stats and trends

-- In Las Vegas' 15 games this season, it has six wins against the spread.

-- This season, the Raiders have an against-the-spread record of 3-1 in their four games as an underdog of 5 points or more.
+- This year, the Raiders have an ATS record of 3-1 in their four games as an underdog of 5 points or more.

-- Las Vegas has gone over the point total in 46.7% of its opportunities this season (seven times in 15 games with a set point total).

-- Las Vegas is 5-1 against the spread and 6-0 overall when the team records more than 21.1 points.
+- Las Vegas is 5-1 against the spread and 6-0 overall in games when it records more than 21.1 points.

 - The Raiders average 367.5 yards per game, 21.5 more yards than the 346.0 the Colts give up.